-Recycled Wine Cork Angel Ornament a 20 Minute Craft
+Recycled Wine Cork Angel Ornament

 Sharing is caring!

 I love reimagining vintage crafts from yesteryear and giving them a new and modern twist.
 I originally made Recycled Wine Cork Angel ornaments with my Gran in the 1970s with large pearl heads and matching beaded wings.
-Natural elements like upcycled wine corks, wooden beads, and some simple supplies from the Dollar Tree make this a quick and easy 20-minute ornament to craft with the kiddos this holiday season.
+Natural elements like upcycled wine corks, wooden beads, and some simple supplies from Dollar Tree make this a quick and easy 20-minute ornament to craft with the kiddos this holiday season.

 Recycled Wine Cork Angel Ornament a 20 Minute Craft by Creatively Beth #creativelybeth #20minutecrafts #recycledcrafts #winecorkcrafts #angelcrafts